danmaq/danmaq.article/posts/blog/1994/04/27-taraxacum.en.md

 ---
-title: It's a dandelion! !
+title: It's a dandelion!!
 post_id: 6396
 date: '1994-04-27T11:00:23+09:00'
 draft: true
-tags: []
+tags:
+  - illustration
+  - analog
 ---

 One page at the time that drew a dandelion growth observation diary.